Direction 2: Existing programs

 Not practicable to set a target?

-Where an entity determines that specifying a target for a particular performance measure is not reasonably practicable, this would be clearly stated, for example as a footnote to the table.
+Where an entity determines that specifying a target for a particular performance measure is not reasonably practicable, this should be clearly stated in the PBS, for example as a footnote in the Table.

-To maintain a clear read between the PBS and corporate plan for the related key activity, the decision to not report a target for the performance measure would also be reported in the corresponding corporate plan.
+To maintain a clear read between the PBS and corporate plan, the decision to not report a target for the performance measure should also be reported in the corresponding corporate plan.
 The corporate plan provides the capacity to provide more detail and reasons for not reporting a target for the performance measure.

 Reporting the expected date of achievement by exception

-The requirement to report the ‘expected dates of achievement’ (of the objectives of the program) is by exception.
+The requirement to report the ‘expected dates of achievement’ of the program (objectives) is by exception.
 This acknowledges that the majority of existing government programs are ongoing in nature.

-The reporting of expected dates of achievement of a program would be relevant in cases such as project based programs or short ‘one-off’ programs where the expected date of achievement, or expected date of cessation, of the program is known.
-Where this is the case the expected date of achievement should be reported as part of the brief description of the program in Table 2.X.3.
-If this falls within the Budget or forward estimate periods, performance measures and related intended results would not be provided beyond the expected date of achievement of the program.
+The reporting of expected dates of achievement of a program would be relevant in cases such as project-based programs or short ‘one-off’ programs where the expected date of achievement, or expected date of cessation of the program is known.
+Where this is the case the expected date of achievement should be reported in the Table as part of the brief description of the program.
+If this falls within the Budget or forward estimate periods, performance measures and related planned performance results would not be provided beyond the expected date of achievement of the program.

-To maintain a clear read between the PBS and corporate plan for the related key activity, the expected date of achievement for the related key activity would also be reported in the corresponding corporate plan.
-The corporate plan provides the capacity to provide more detail and reasons for the reporting of the expected date achievement and expected results for the key activity.
+To maintain a clear read between the PBS and corporate plan, the expected date of achievement for the related performance measure should also be reported in the corresponding corporate plan.
+The corporate plan provides the capacity to provide more detail and reasons for the reporting of the expected date achievement.

 Did you find this content useful?